 The Best Content Stands on Its Own

-Now that you know why SlideShare matters to your content marketing and blog writing initiatives, what’s the best way to start developing a strategy for this platform?
+Now that you know why every blog writing company will tell you that SlideShare matters to your content marketing and blog writing initiatives, what’s the best way to start developing a strategy for this platform?
 As Neil Patel of the Content Marketing Institute explains, it’s all about making this content stand on its own.

 An alarmingly large number of participants on this site simply post offerings that are supposed to accompany a spoken presentation, thus rendering this content completely useless.
 Instead, skip the rehashed PowerPoint approach and focus on a clear progression within your message and easy-to-follow slides.
 This way viewers on the other side of the screen won’t be left scratching their heads and trying to fill in the gaps of unfinished or incomplete content.